 Traffic Enforcement Centre (TEC)

-If you have received a visit (or a letter) from a bailiff/enforcement agent in relation to a Penalty Charge Notice, (Dart Charge, TfL congestion charge/ULEZ, Merseyflow etc) that you had been unaware of, it will usually be because all notices had been sent to a previous address.
-Fortunately, Parliament, under section 75 of the Civil Procedure Rules introduced safeguards to protect individuals in such cases.
-Bailiff enforcement will be suspended for a short while (4-6 weeks) when an Out of Time Witness Statement (TE7 and TE9) or Out of Time Statutory Declaration (PE2 and PE3).
-The forms would need to the Traffic Enforcement Centre (TEC).
+If you have received a text message, letter or a visit from a bailiff/enforcement agent in relation to a Penalty Charge Notice, (Dart Charge, TfL congestion charge/ULEZ, Merseyflow etc) that you had been unaware of, it will usually be because all notices had been sent to a previous address.
+Fortunately, Parliament, under section 75 of the Civil Procedure Rules introduced safeguards to protect motorists in such cases.
+Bailiff enforcement will be suspended for a short while (4-6 weeks) when an Out of Time Witness Statement (TE7 and TE9) or Out of Time Statutory Declaration (PE2 and PE3) is submitted to the Traffic Enforcement Centre (TEC).
 If accepted, the debt registration (including bailiff fees) will be cancelled.
 A new Penalty Charge Notice will be issued allowing you to pay at the earlier discounted rate.

-Unfortunately, over 60% of Out of Time witness statements (late appeals) are rejected.
-From the many enquiries that we receive from motorists, it is sadly the case that the cause of the rejection is usually due to poorly completed forms (TE7 and TE9).
-Given the seriousness of this problem, we have introduced a new page on this subject here.
+Unfortunately, over 65% of Out of Time witness statements (late appeals) are rejected.
+From the many enquiries that we receive from motorists, it is sadly the case that the cause of the rejection is usually due entirely to poorly drafted forms (TE7 and TE9).
+Given the seriousness of this problem, we have introduced this page to our website.

 If your Out of Time Witness Statement is accepted, the debt registration will be cancelled (including bailiff fees).
 A new Penalty Charge Notice will be issued allowing you to pay the charge at the earlier discounted rate.
 If you have already made payment to the bailiff, you should receive a refund.
 Our detailed page on this subject can be read here.